Fight Your Charges with an Essex County Assault Lawyer

 All assault and threat crimes carry the potential for jail or prison time in New Jersey.
 If you have been charged with a crime under N.J.S.A.
 Section 2C:12-1, or if you are facing a police investigation related to an alleged assault or threat, you need to speak with an attorney as soon as possible.
-At The Gorman Law Firm, we are available 24/7, and we can make arrangements for you to discuss your case with Essex County and Morristown criminal defense attorney Scott Gorman immediately.
+At The Gorman Law Firm, we are available 24/7, and we can make arrangements for you to discuss your case with Morristown and Essex County assault attorney Scott Gorman immediately.

 Simple Assault and Aggravated Assault Under N.J.S.A.
 Section 2C:12-1

 Section 2C:12-1 of the New Jersey Code of Criminal Justice separately defines the crimes of “simple assault” and “aggravated assault.”
 Assault is a disorderly persons offense, while aggravated assault can be prosecuted as a second, third or fourth-degree indictable offense in Essex County.

 Under N.J.S.A. § 2C:12-1.a, a person is guilty of simple assault if he or she either: “(1) Attempts to cause or purposely, knowingly or recklessly causes bodily injury to another; or (2) Negligently causes bodily injury to another with a deadly weapon.”